gchq/Gaffer/doc/src/main/resources/user/walkthrough/Intro.md

  - Write an ${ELEMENT_GENERATOR_JAVADOC} to convert your data into Gaffer Graph ${ELEMENT_JAVADOC}.
 We've provided some interfaces for you.
  - Write a Store Properties file.
 This contains information and settings about the specific instance of your store, for example hostnames, ports and so on.

-When you've done these things you can write java applications to load and query the data.
+When you've done these things you can write applications to load and query the data.

 Gaffer is hosted on [Maven Central](https://mvnrepository.com/search?q=uk.gov.gchq.gaffer) and can easily be incorporated into your own projects.